code4recovery/12-step-meeting-list/readme.txt

 	#meetings .controls ul.dropdown-menu div.expand { display: none; }
 	#meetings .controls ul.dropdown-menu ul.children { height: auto; }

+= How do I change the default search radius for location searches? = Add this to your functions.php.
+The value should be an existing value, ie 1, 5, 10, 25 or 50.

+	$tsml_defaults['distance'] = 25;

 = The dropdowns aren't opening! =
-Most likely, this is because bootstrap is being included twice.
-You should add the following to your theme so that the TSML's version is removed.
+Most likely, this is your theme also uses Bootstrap, so it is being included twice.
+Add the following to your theme so that the plugin's version is removed.

 	add_action('wp_enqueue_scripts', function(){
 		wp_dequeue_style('bootstrap_css');